mendix/MxPushNotifications/README.md

 ### Step 5 - Create API key

 Choose a name for your key and, optionally, restrict the IP addresses that can connect to the API.

 <img src="assets/images/gcm-step5.png"/>

 Then, press the `Create API key` button.

 <img src="assets/images/gcm-step5b.png"/>

 For the next step, you'll need to look up the **project number**.
-You can find it in your Google project's Project Information pane ( ⁝ utilities menu on the top right).
+You can find it in your Google project's `Project Information` pane ( ⁝ utilities menu on the top right).

 <img src="assets/images/gcm-step6b.png"/>

-### Step 6 - Setup Mendix app
+### Step 6 - Configure GCM in your application

-Open up your application in Mendix and login as an Admin, so that you can see the menu option `Google admin`.
+Open your Mendix application and log in as an Admin, so that you can see the menu option `Google admin`.
-Enter the **project number** into the sender ID field and the API key into the API field.
+Enter the **project number** into the `Sender id` field and the API key into the `API Key` field.

 <img src="assets/images/gcm-step6.PNG"/>

-Once entered tick the checkbox `Enabled` and press the Restart button.
-From now on your application will always start the GCM push notification system for you.
+Once entered tick the checkbox `Enabled` and press the `Restart` button.
+From now on your application will always connect to the GCM service on startup.

 For more information on setting up your Google API please refer to this article: [Google API Setup] (http://developer.android.com/google/gcm/gs.html).